SpooniestBard/hhc2022/docs/hhc2022/burning_ring_of_fire/buy_a_hat.md

 ![Vending machine of HATS](./assets/img/br1-5.png)

-Now that we have pre-approved our purchase at the KTM we can head over to the HATS vending machine to make our purchase!
+Now that we have pre-approved it at the KTM we can head over to the HATS vending machine to make our purchase!

 We click the ```Approved a transaction?
 Know your Hat ID?
 Click here to buy``` button and fill out the form with our ```wallet address: 0xf22e94BeD2084C2F61874307D0449fd16b999C87``` and the ```Hat ID: 591```